History of the Jews in Lithuania: Effect of the Cossacks' Uprising in Lithuania

 The fury of this uprising destroyed the organization of the Lithuanian Jewish communities.
 The survivors who returned to their old homes in the latter half of the 17th century were practically destitute.
 The wars which raged constantly in the Lithuanian territory brought ruin to the entire country and deprived the Jews of the opportunity to earn more than a bare livelihood.
 The intensity of their struggle for existence left them no time to reestablish the conditions which had existed up to 1648.
 John Casimir (1648–1668) sought to ameliorate their condition by granting various concessions to the Jewish communities of Lithuania.
 Attempts to return to the old order in the communal organization were not wanting, as is evident from contemporary documents.
 Thus in 1672, Jewish elders from various towns and villages in the grand duchy of Lithuania secured a charter from King Michael Wiśniowiecki (1669–1673), decreeing "that on account of the increasing number of Jews guilty of offenses against the Shlyakhta and other Christians, which result in the enmity of the Christians toward the Jews, and because of the inability of the Jewish elders to punish such offenders, who are protected by the lords, the king permits the kahals to summon the criminals before the Jewish courts for punishment and exclusion from the community when necessary."
 The efforts to resurrect the old power of the kahals were not successful.
 The impoverished Jewish merchants, having no capital of their own, were compelled to borrow money from the nobility, from churches, congregations, monasteries, and various religious orders.
 Loans from the latter were usually for an unlimited period and were secured by mortgages on the real estate of the kahal.
 The kahals thus became hopelessly indebted to the clergy and the nobility.

-In 1792 the Jewish population of Lithuania was estimated at 250,000 (as compared with 120,000 in 1569).
-The whole of the commerce and industries of Lithuania, now rapidly declining, was in the hands of the Jews.
-The nobility lived for the most part on their estates and farms, some of which were managed by Jewish leaseholders.
-The city properties were concentrated in the possession of monasteries, churches, and the lesser nobility.
-The Christian merchants were poor.
-Such was the condition of affairs in Lithuania at the time of the second partition of Poland (1793), when the Jews became subjects of Russia.